Home Fixed Income What are Government Securities?

 Government securities with a tenure of 1 year or more are called G sec bonds.
 These are wise ranges with diverse features.
 Here are the sub-categories.

 • Fixed Rate Bonds: The bonds generate interest income at the same pre-decided rate throughout the tenure.
-It makes returns predictable and makes financial planning more convenient for investors.
+It makes financial planning more convenient for investors.

 • Floating Rate Bonds: The interest rates are adjusted at a preset interval, like 1 year or six months.
 It will allow the investors to take advantage of the hike in market rates.